Living organisms are made up of cells

 Here is an illustration of an animal and a plant cell.

-Some microorganisms are made up of only one cell, whiles other bigger organisms such as an ant or a lion are made up of millions of different cells.
+Some microorganisms are composed of only one cell, whiles other larger organisms such as an ant or even a lion composed of millions of different cells.

 An organism with only one cell is called a unicellular organism.
 Unicellular organisms can be complex too, even though they are simply a one-cell organism.
 They include bacteria, yeast, amoeba, and paramecia.